QNetITQ/WaveFox/README.md

 - `Style.Toolbar-Transparency-High`

 ### Linux Transparency
 Requires Linux with transparency support.
-Transparency only works with the title bar active or in windowed mode without the title bar.
-I don't know if this is a limitation of the browser or the script or the operating system itself.
-Tested on Linux KDE + ForceBlur.
+Tested on Linux Manjaro KDE + ForceBlur.
+Transparency is active for all window modes, but does not work everywhere.
+This may change with future browser updates.
 Works only with the system theme.

 ![изображение](https://user-images.githubusercontent.com/85301851/171746926-9e199afd-51cf-47f0-8b57-c972b8cee755.png)